bogdando/packer-atlas-example/README.md

 repo_path=/home/fuser/gitrepos/ packer build ha-stack-docker-debian.json
 ```

-Make sure the required source repos (or a signed tarballs), which is
+Make sure the required source repos (or extracted signed tarballs), which is
-ones for a libqb, corosync, pacemaker, crmsh and pcs present at a given `repo_path`.
+ones for a libqb, corosync, pacemaker, crmsh and pcs (named exactly the same way
+as listed here) present at a given `repo_path`.
 Also use the `rebuild-ha-stack.sh` script to rebuild all but the pcscrm.

 ## Caching for builds